Floquet dynamics in quantum measurement of mechanical motion: Theory

 where the phase lag

 arises due to the finite thermalization time.
 Equation \eqref{eq:thermal_response} yields the PTRS displayed in Eqs.~\eqref{eq:PTRS} and \eqref{eq:Delta_k}.
 The phase $\phi\s{th}$ plays a crucial role in the observed asymmetric response.
 Note that if $\Delta\s{th}$ is positive, the cavity resonance is blue-shifted.
+Absorption of photons in the cavity can also lead to a delayed photothermal force on the mechanical oscillator due to the photo-thermo-elastic effect~\cite{DeLiberato2011,Restrepo2011,Metzger2004,shkarin2019}, which in turn leads to a cavity frequency shift via the optomechanical coupling.
+In our experiment the photothermal body force is negligible due to the high mechanical frequency relative to the thermal bandwidth, thus we focus on the photo-thermo-refractive effect.

 If the two pumps lie close to the red sideband ($\Delta\approx-\Omega_m$), and the modulation frequency is much smaller than $\Omega_m$, as is the case here, we can neglect terms rotating at $2\Omega_m$ in a rotating-wave approximation.
-However, the resulting equations still have an explicit time-dependence, which can be removed by splitting the fields $\delta\hat a$ and $\delta\hat b$ into Fourier components~\cite{malz_floquet_2016}
+However, the resulting equations still have an explicit time-dependence, which can be removed by splitting the fields $\delta\hat a$ and $\delta\hat b$ into Fourier modes~\cite{malz_floquet_2016}

 at the cost of introducing an infinite set of coupled equations of motion